visionmedia/masteringnode/chapters/globals.md

 ### process.setuid()

 Sets the effective user id for the running process.
 This method accepts both a numerical id, as well as a string.
-For example both `process.setuid(501)`, and `process.setuid('tj')` are valid.
+For example both `process.setuid(501)`, and `process.setuid('tj')` are valid, where 501 is TJ's _uid_.

 ### process.getgid()